crolllab/teaching/Bioinformatics_Applications/tutorials/1_VSCode_introduction.md

    ssh-keygen -t ed25519 -C "your_email@example.com"
    ```
 3. Press Enter to accept the default file location (`~/.ssh/id_ed25519`)
-4. Enter a passphrase (optional but recommended)
+4. Enter a passphrase (on a personal computer, do not set one for convenience)
 5. Your keys are now in:
    - Private key: `~/.ssh/id_ed25519`
    - Public key: `~/.ssh/id_ed25519.pub`